Ministry of Agriculture (Argentina): Attributions

 The attributions and responsibilities of the Ministry of Agriculture, Livestock and Fisheries are specified in Article 20 of the current Law of Ministries (Ley de Ministerios), published in 2019.
 According to this law, the Ministry is in charge of intervening in the establishment of tariffs and export and tariff refunds in the areas within its jurisdiction; defining the national state's commerce policy on agriculture, livestock and fisheries; promoting, organizing and participating in agriculture-related exhibits, fairs, contests and missions abroad; among many other responsibilities.

 The issue of internal tariffs on agricultural exports has long been a contested issue between the Argentine government and the Argentine agricultural industry.
 The 2008 farm crisis, triggered by the Fernández de Kirchner administration's decision to impose a 44% tax on soybean exports resulted in farmers' strikes, mass protests and roadblocks.
 Agricultural exports constituted over half of Argentina's exports in 2019.

 Structure and dependencies

-The Ministry of Agriculture counts with a number of centralized and decentralized dependencies.
+The Ministry of Agriculture counted with a number of centralized and decentralized dependencies.
 The centralized dependencies, as in other government ministers, are known as secretariats (secretarías) and undersecretariats (subsecretarías); there are currently three of these: